 Previously, I worked in the Interactive Systems group at the University of Duisburg-Essen on recommender systems, after obtaining my diploma (M.Sc. equivalent) there in Applied Computer Sciences.
 I also did internships at HSBC and at Microsoft.
 In my free time, over a duration of 5 years, I developed a 2D real-time strategy game called Sorades – Die Befreiung, which won the Newcomer Award at the German Game Developer Award 2006.
 My other interests include photography, travelling, and cruising the skies!

 September 2018: Two workshop papers (joint work led by István Sárandi, RWTH Aachen) accepted at ECCV’18 and IROS’18 on Synthetic Occlusion Augmentation for 3D Human Pose Estimation.
-Winner of the PoseTrack 3D challenge at ECCV.
+We won the PoseTrack 3D challenge at ECCV!